How Does Faith Work?

+A daily out working of faith in our lives is a crucial part of spiritual growth and uplifting.
 The Bible gives us the definition of faith, “Now faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
 In other words: Faith is an inward operation of that divine power that dwells in our hearts and can lay hold of things not seen.
 For “The just shall live by faith” (Romans 1:17).
 The believer will not live by reliance on his own works and merit but by trust and faith in God.

-One day, Jesus was looking for the fruit on the tree.
+The right kind of Faith will always produce good fruits.
+One day, Jesus was looking for the fruit on a fig tree.
 He found nothing but leaves.
 So, He said to this tree: “let no one eat fruit from you ever again (Mark 11:13,14).
-The next morning as they passed the same place, they saw the fig tree dried up from the roots (vs.20).
+The next morning as they passed the same place, they saw the fig tree dried up from the roots (verse 20).
 There are millions of Christians that resemble that tree.
 They act like Christians but without fruit.
 God wants our fruits.
 We cannot idle in faith and be like ordinary people.
 “Unless one is born again, he cannot see the kingdom of God” (John 3:3).

 Finally, Jesus assured us saying: “Therefore I say to you, whatever things you ask when you pray, believe that you receive them, and you will have them” (Mark 11:24).
 As the believers cooperate with Heaven, they can rest assured that the boundless resources of God are at their disposal.
-God would supply their every need and honor their prayers before the throne in the name of Jesus.
+God would supply their every need and honor their prayers before the throne in the name of Jesus (John 14:13).

 In His service,